GitXiaoZe/cpp-serializers/README.md

 # Results-1

-Following results were obtained running 100000 serialize-deserialize operations 3 times and then averaging results on a server, which equits with Intel Xeon E5-2650 processor and 2400MHz, 32G DDR4 memory.
+Following results were obtained by running 100000 serialize-deserialize operations 3 times and then averaging results on a server, which equits with Intel Xeon E5-2650 processor and 2400MHz, 32G DDR4 memory.
 And the operating system is ubuntu 16.04 server
 Exact versions of libraries used are:

 * thrift 0.12.0